 When nurses embrace EHR technology, it greatly increases the effectiveness of their software system and the overall productivity of their practice.
 Research shows that 50% of EHR implementations fail when nurses are not willing to use their software.
 As expected, the longer nurses work with an EHR, the more comfortable they become and their willingness to utilize it grows.
 Also, as nurses become more accepting of their EHR software, they are more likely to encourage others in the practice to use it.

 Research shows that 50% of EHR implementations fail when nurses do not accept or are not willing to use software.From “Nurses’ Attitudes Toward the Use of an Electronic Health Information System in a Developing Country” by Basma Salameh, PhD, RN, Linda L. Eddy, PhD, RN, ARNP, and Shorook Jaser, RN

 Providers in the market for new EMR software should understand that nurses in your practice can add significant value during the evaluation and selection process.
 Currently, only 25% of nurses are active participants in the EHR buying process.
 However, since nurses play such a large role in charting and health records, getting them more involved in the decision means a greater chance that the software will fit your practice needs.

+RXNT’s intuitive, feature-rich EHR makes workflows easier and more productive for all members of your organization, particularly nurses.
 Starting your own practice?
 Get helpful tips about software, risk management, and revenue growth from our New Practice guide.